bencan1a/space_hulk_game/memory-bank/activeContext.md

 ## Current Focus

 The current focus is completing Phase 1 of the Space Hulk Game system improvements: Syntax & Bug Fixes.
-We've successfully removed the validation approach that relied on non-existent decorators and updated the test suite to use mocks.
+We've successfully fixed all syntax errors and issues preventing the CrewAI crew from starting.
+The crew is now able to successfully initialize and begin producing output.

 ## Active Initiatives